shireesha-palakurla/CODSOFT/README.md

 CREDIT CARD FRAUD DETECTION

-Build a machine learning model to identify fraudulent credit card transactions.
-Preprocess and normalize the transaction data, handle class imbalance issues, and split the dataset into training and testing sets.
+Build a machine learning model to identify fraudulent credit card transactions.Preprocess and normalize the transaction data, handle class imbalance issues, and split the dataset into training and testing sets.
 Train a classification algorithm, such as logistic regression or random forests, to classify transactions as fraudulent or genuine.